contactomorph/nary-collections/README.md

 ### Interfaces

 Here are the interfaces proposed by the `NaryMaps` library:
+- representing sets:
   - `IReadOnlyConflictingSet<T>`.
 Inherits from `IReadOnlySet<T>`.
-Can be used to check if there exists items conflicting with a candidate item: items inside the set that prevent the candidate to be added, because it would break a uniqueness constrain.
+Can be used to check if there exists items conflicting with a candidate item: items inside the set that prevent the candidate to be added, because it would break a uniqueness constraint.
   - `IConflictingSet<T>`.
 Inherits from `IReadOnlyConflictingSet<T>` and `ISet<T>`.
 Can be used to force the insertion of an item, resulting in the removal of conflicting items.
+- representing dictionaries:
   - `IReadOnlyConflictingDictionary<TKey, TValue>`.
 Inherits from `IReadOnlyDictionary<TKey, TValue>`.
 Can be used to check if there exists conflicting items.
   - `IRemoveOnlyDictionary<TKey, TValue>`.
 Inherits from `IReadOnlyDictionary<TKey, TValue>`.
 Can be used to remove items but not add new ones.
   - `IConflictingDictionary<TKey, TValue>`.
 Inherits from `IRemoveOnlyDictionary<TKey, TValue>` and `IReadOnlyConflictingDictionary<TKey, TValue>`.
 Can be used to force the insertion of an item or to add only if no conflict is found.
+- representing multidictionaries:
   - `IReadOnlyMultiDictionary<TKey, TValue>`.
 Inherits from `IReadOnlyCollection<KeyValuePair<TKey, TValue>>`.
 Can be used to browse a collection of key value pairs with non-unique keys.
   - `IReadOnlyConflictingMultiDictionary<TKey, TValue>`.
 Inherits from `IReadOnlyMultiDictionary<TKey, TValue>`.
 Can be used to check if there exists conflicting items.
   - `IRemoveOnlyMultiDictionary<TKey, TValue>`.
 Inherits from `IReadOnlyMultiDictionary<TKey, TValue>`.
 Can be used to remove items but not add new ones.
   - `IConflictingMultiDictionary<TKey, TValue>`.
 Inherits from `IRemoveOnlyMultiDictionary<TKey, TValue>` and `IReadOnlyConflictingMultiDictionary<TKey, TValue>`.
-Can be used to force the insertion of an item or to add only if no conflict is found.
+Can be used to force the insertion of an item or to add it only if no conflict is found.